 Listening to everyday music like your favorite tracks on Spotify (or whatever music source you like!) is enjoyable and fun with the Pioneer.
 Music is crisp, clear, and can really jam hard when you crank the volume.
-Bass-heavy songs like Ne-Yo’s Miss Independent come through great and have excellent low-end bottom!
+Clear, well-recorded songs like Ne-Yo’s Miss Independent come through great and have an excellent low-end bass sound!

 It’s important to understand that unless you’re spending absolute top-dollar money for a higher-end amp like the JL Audio XD700/5v2 it’s a compromise that comes with an amp in this price range.

 I have to say, however, that unless you’re one of the pickiest audiophile listeners, you’ll enjoy it.
 It’s a very clear, musical amp that has a ton of power just waiting to perform.

 Cranking up the bass anytime you like thanks to the bass remote is fun!
 It’s a great little feature to have and I definitely recommend installing it.
 The knob is a bit small so I would have liked a slightly larger size to make it even more convenient to use.